Smithfield Street Bridge

 Widening The Bridge

-In 1911, the Smithfield Street Bridge underwent another major expansion project when the third truss was moved several feet upstream to create a two lane roadway on each side.
-The bridge width had now more than doubled since 1883, from twenty-three to forty-eight feet.
+In July 1911, the Smithfield Street Bridge underwent another major expansion project when the third truss was expanded several feet upstream to create a two lane roadway on each side.
+The bridge width had more than doubled since 1883, from twenty-three to forty-eight feet.

-At this time the Pittsburgh Railways streetcar tracks were moved completely to the upstream side.
+On April 7, 1912, the project was concluded and the bridge completely opened to traffic.
+The streetcar tracks that traversed the span were moved completely to the upstream side as the company was granted an exclusive right-of-way.
 There were now two lanes of the bridge dedicated to the streetcars and two lanes solely for vehicular traffic.
 Two ten foot pedestrian sidewalks stood on decking installed on the outside the trusses.
 The Smithfield Street Bridge had now reached the full dimensions envisioned by Lindenthal when he created the design.

 During the 1911 reconfiguration, the large cast-iron north and south portals, which stood on the bridge's downstream side only, were dismantled and removed.
 The original color scheme was abandoned and the bridge was repainted entirely in a grayish silver paint.
 It would remain that color until 1995.